Thomas de Veil: Lewis de Veil

-While not certain - see above - it seems probable that his father was Lewis de Compiègne de Veil (1637–1710).
+While not certain, it seems probable that his father was Lewis de Compiègne de Veil (1637–1710).
 Lewis was born Daniel Levy, the son of David Levy, a rabbi, and Magdalain Jathon in Metz.
 His father died in 1650 and he, his two brothers and a sister were left with his mother.
 In 1652 Jacques-Bénigne Bossuet came to Metz as Archdeacon and started preaching to try to convert the Jewish community.
-His elder brother converted on 8 September 1854, taking the name Charles-Marie de Veil - the de Veil probably taken from an ancestral home in a village named Weil.
+His elder brother converted on 8 September 1654, taking the name Charles-Marie de Veil - the de Veil probably taken from an ancestral home in a village named Weil.
 The following year Daniel converted at Compiègne with King Louis XIV and his mother Anne of Austria as his godparents.
 He took the baptismal name of Louis de Compiègne de Veil.
 The third brother was baptised in 1669 at Cleve, taking the name Frederick Ragstatt de Weille; his sister also took the name de Weille.

 Louis was a linguist and translated tracts by Maimonides from Hebrew into Latin; in 1671 he was appointed Professor of Oriental Languages at Heidelberg University.
 By 1673 he had returned to Paris as Interpreter of Oriental Languages in the King's library.
 Within a few years Louis converted to Protestantism and, fled France for London, following his brother Charles-Marie.
 By 1680 he was in the household of John Tillotson then Dean of Canterbury.

 His son Thomas was born in 1684; in 1685 he was licensed to teach letters in the City of London, and was denizenated on 9 April 1687.
 He died in London in about 1710.